joshua-bone/PresidentsProject/README.md

 # PresidentsProject

-This project was an early collaboration with two other students to create a Spring MVC backend using the Eclipse IDE for Java.
+This project was an early collaboration with two other students at [Skill Distillery](http://skilldistillery.com/) to create a Spring MVC backend using the Eclipse IDE for Java.
 It was our first effort to create a Model-View-Controller application running on a remote server.

 ## Technologies used:
 Java (Eclipse IDE)